Toni Šunjić

 Toni Šunjić (/hr/; born 15 December 1988) is a Bosnian former professional footballer who played as a centre-back.

 Šunjić started his professional career at Zrinjski Mostar, who loaned him to Kortrijk in 2010.
 In 2012, he joined Zorya Luhansk.
 Two years later, he moved to Kuban Krasnodar.
 The following year, he was transferred to VfB Stuttgart, who sent him on loan to Palermo in 2017. Šunjić signed with Dynamo Moscow later that year.
-In 2020, he joined Beijing Guoan, who loaned him to Henan Jianye later that year, with whom he signed permanently a year later.
+In 2020, he joined Beijing Guoan, who loaned him to Henan later that year, with whom he signed permanently a year later.
 In 2024, he came back to Zrinjski Mostar.

 A former youth international for Bosnia and Herzegovina, Šunjić made his senior international debut in 2012, earning over 40 caps until 2020.
-He represented the nation at their first major championship, the 2014 FIFA World Cup.
+He represented the nation at their first ever major championship, the 2014 FIFA World Cup.

 Club career

 Early career

 Šunjić came through the youth academy of his hometown club Zrinjski Mostar.
 He made his professional debut in a UEFA Europa League qualifier against Partizan on 2 August 2007 at the age of 18.
 On 3 August 2008, he scored his first professional goal in a triumph over Borac Banja Luka.
 In August 2010, he was sent on a season-long loan to Belgian outfit Kortrijk.

 In January 2012, Šunjić joined Ukrainian team Zorya Luhansk.

 In July 2014, he switched to Russian side Kuban Krasnodar.